Introduction

 2).
 Compile step by step using Docker

-If you have not executed the one-click compilation script, you need to manually download the toolchain host-tools and extract it to the SDK root directory:
+If you have not executed the one-click compilation script, you need to manually download the tool chain host-tools and then copy or move it to the SDK root directory:

 Step-by-step compilation requires logging into Docker to operate.
 Use the command docker ps -a